hupf/schwalbenundzinken/README.md

 # Schwalben & Zinken

-This is a calculator and visualizer for dovetail joins built with web technologies.
+This is a calculator and visualizer for dovetail joins used in woodworking, built with web technologies.

 Check out the online version:

 [hupf.github.io/schwalbenundzinken/](https://hupf.github.io/schwalbenundzinken/)

-© Mathis Hofer · Free software under the terms of the [Apache License 2.0](./LICENSE).
+© Mathis Hofer · Please use & share, this is free software under the terms of the [Apache License 2.0](./LICENSE).

 ## Development